 The build node is responsible for building ElastiCubes and distributing the build to query nodes via the Sisense Orchestrator Service.
 The Sisense Orchestrator Service is an automated service that you configure on the build node to synchronize and distribute built ElastiCubes to the query nodes.
 For more information, see Distributing ElastiCube Builds to Query Nodes.

-Query nodes are responsible for supporting queries from Sisense dashboards.
-These nodes contain a web server, MongoDB, and an ElastiCube server.
-ElastiCubes are distributed by the build node to the query node.
-The query nodes’ ElastiCubes are combined into ElastiCube Sets to support high availability by separating the web and ElastiCube servers across multiple query nodes.
+Query nodes are responsible for supporting queries from Sisense dashboards on the application layer.
+ElastiCube models are distributed by the build node to the query nodes.
+The query nodes’ ElastiCube models are then combined into ElastiCube Sets to increase redundancy by separating the web and ElastiCube servers across multiple query nodes.
 If a build node is distributing a build to one ElastiCube server, Sisense automatically directs any queries to the other ElastiCubes in the ElastiCube Set.

-The query node can be configured as a single application stack where each node hosts a Sisense Web Application, ElastiCube Manager, and a MongoDB.
+The query node can be configured as a single application stack where each node hosts Sisense, ElastiCubes, and an application database.
 In this configuration, if the machine hosting the components fails, the whole query node will fail.
 Queries will then be redirected to the next available query node.
 Another option is to host each component of the query node separately in a distributed application stack.
 In this configuration, if a component of the query node fails, the rest of the query node is not affected.
 For an example of a single application stack, see Scenario 1 and for an example of a distributed application stack, see Scenario 2.

-In addition to query and build nodes, to support a high availability configuration, you must handle load balancing on your side prior to directing traffic to one of your Sisense nodes.
+To support a multi-node configuration, you must handle load balancing on your side prior to directing traffic to one of your Sisense nodes.
 Load balancing spreads requests across multiple query nodes according to an algorithm you define and the current status of the query node.

 When implementing ElastiCube Sets, Sisense’s query nodes operate in active-active mode.
 This means that each of the query nodes is active and can handle requests when the node is not building and its components are available.
 For example, traffic could be spread 50-50 across two web servers and if a component fails, a load balancer should redirect traffic to the other available web server.